emmahello/um/Xueyan Lu UM notes.md

 	During optimization
 		Bowel is too good, so Olga changed it to: 						V1950cGy < 5cc	V1950cGy < 5.1cc
 		New a GTV named opti_GTV4000_LN, it = GTV4000 - (Bladder + 0.6cm) -(Bowel + 0.6cm): 	V100% >= 98%	V100% > 95% Priority: R-Report Value Only
+			!!! default automated margin is 0.3 cm, so always use >= 0.4 cm margin if you need to add a margin manually
 		PTV3500_LN:										V86% > 99%	V86% > 95%
 		PTV3500_LN										Dmax0.03cm3<=140%
 Pick plan